First published: 21 May 2021

 Which countries have identity cards that are compatible with ReadID?

-As of the end of June 2024, except Denmark, all EEA countries issue identity cards, and all of them have an ICAO-compliant Machine-Readable Zone.
-Among them, 28 also have an ICAO-compliant NFC chip.
+As of the end of June 2024, except Denmark, all EEA countries issue identity cards, and all of them are with an ICAO-compliant Machine-Readable Zone.
+In March and June 2024, Iceland, Portugal, and Bulgaria have released their first generation of identity cards with ICAO compliant NFC chip, respectively.
+Therefore, by December 2024, there are 28 EEA countries released identity cards with ICAO compliant NFC chip, except Denmark and Liechtenstein.
+ReadID can read and verify all of them.
 Identity cards are normally valid for 10 years.
 Some countries started issuing them less than 10 years ago, so they have both the compliant and non-compliant versions in circulation.
 These include Spain, Italy, Belgium, and Poland.

 ReadID works with all ICAO-compliant identity cards in Europe.
 This means that ReadID can read the contactless chip of the identity cards from 28 countries, verify their authenticity, and check for clones.